YaminiYedupati/CustomGPT/README.md

 The purpose of this LLM is to provide AI like support for users trying to find answers to their questions related to SonarQube.

 Tech stack used:
-Python
+- Python
-LangChain
+- LangChain
-HuggingFace
+- HuggingFace
-StreaLit (LLM integrated with StreamLit's API to serve as UI)
+- StreamLit (LLM integrated with StreamLit's API to serve as UI)

 To use the model:
 1. Clone the repository.